To be an Account Manager at STANDOUT in 2019 requires a broad range of skills and understanding for a role that is oversimplified by its title.

 What will you learn?

 Undoubtedly you will learn from experience whilst working at STANDOUT.
 Every client is different and every project is different.
 Our goal always is to provide effective marketing solutions that enable our clients to sell more products and increase value within their businesses.
 Using the skill-sets you already possess you will be able to develop them further and there will be areas of the business that you may not have experienced which you will be able to gain knowledge of and eventually implement as your own thinking.

 Who succeeds in this type of role?

-Individuals with initiative, patience, tenacity, creativity, attention to detail, care for others and those that are able to work without ego.
-It’s this type of person with these types of character traits that succeed and are able to progress and develop.
+Individuals with initiative, patience, tenacity, creativity, attention to detail, care for others and those who are able to work without ego.
+It’s this type of person, with these types of character traits, that succeeds and is able to progress and develop.